NateDawg90/TCKR/README.md

 # Development README

 This is an app designed to combine fantasy sports with the stock market.
-It will feature themed tournaments allowing users to bet on a lienup of 8 stocks to perform well for a specified length of time.
+It will feature themed tournaments allowing users to bet on a lineup of 8 stocks to perform well for a specified length of time.
 They will compete against other users in tournaments where each user will pay an entry fee and have a chance to win big.

 Planned features:

-* Tournaments with different themes (S&P500, tech stocks, etc.)
+* Tournaments with different themes (S&P500, Nasdaq, NYSE, etc.)

 * User Authentication with email, username, and password

 * Ability to pick a lineup of 8 stocks for each tournament

 * Stock info and articles

-*

 #Links: